dogweather/python-exhaustiveness-adts-monads/README.md

 ## To set up

 You'll need [Poetry](https://python-poetry.org) and Python 3.10.
-I used 3.10.7.
+I used 3.10.6 and 3.10.7 to write this.

 ```
 poetry install
 poetry shell
 ```

-Now you can run Pyright and see the exhaustiveness checking:
+Now you can run Pyright and see the exhaustiveness checks for all the files:

 ```
 pyright